muhammadyaseen/vae-disentanglement/experiment-notes/Correlated BetaVAE experiments.md

 ![[sq_diff_vs_feat_imps.png]]

 - [ ] Train another network for 50 or more epochs but with higher $\beta$ e.g. $\beta=2$ or more.
 Why?
 More disent pressure?

-- [x] Latent traversal experiment
-- [ ] Run expanded / high capacity CSVAE on dsprites for 50 epochs
-	- Didn't help.
-Main observations are that Recon loss starts at a higher value compared to normal betaVAE architecture (~25 vs  ~140) and the mu activations are all zero.
-	- The two phenomenon go together because if activations are zero / non-informative than we of course can't get a good reconstruction.
-	- So I should first investigate why all the activations are zero.
-I had already noticed these zeros when I was verifying structure of CSVAE.
-I should now look deeper into it
-	-